Executive Assistant to CEO: The Complete Guide (2026)

 Stakeholder Relationship Management

-Maintaining relationships with board members, investors, key clients, and other stakeholders on behalf of the CEO.
+Maintaining relationships with board members, investors, clients, and key contacts on the CEO’s behalf – ensuring no relationship atrophies due to operational pressure.

 Project Coordination